dancormier/malloriepotaznick.com/src/pages/created/eatingdisorders.md

 ## Eating disorders are often a symptom of an emotional disorder.

 This is the crux of it all.
+Eating disorders tend to come about often after emotionally taxing, stressful and traumatic events.
+When we have poor emotional hygiene the ways in which we discharge our pain and discomfort often take the form of disorders eating patterns in order to help us self sooth, self punish, self seek attention, or control.

+## Understanding why and how your disordered eating patterns came to be, and learning what your disordered eating patterns is serving you is the first step on your road to recovery.

-Whether you have been diagnosed with an eating disorder or are just beginning to notice symptoms of an eating disorder, therapy with an individual like me, who specializes in eating disorders can help.
+Whether you have been diagnosed with an eating disorder or are just beginning to notice symptoms of an eating disorder, therapy can help.
 During therapy we will look at your disordered eating patterns, and your emotions and find and work through the underlying causes of your disordered eating patterns so that you can become healthy and regain control of your life again.